galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-taxonomy/tutorial.md

 > ### {% icon hands_on %} Hands-on: Data upload
 >
-> 1. Create a new history for this tutorial and give it a meaningful name
+> 1. Create a new history for this tutorial and give it a meaningful name.
 >
 >    {% include snippets/create_new_history.md %}
 >    {% include snippets/rename_history.md %}